Originally published on May 1, 2020. Updated as of June 30, 2022.

 Photo of Christopher E. Ondeck Christopher E. Ondeck

-Chris has been recognized as a leading antitrust practitioner by Chambers, noting that clients describe him as “our primary thought partner – he’s very good at explaining the complex issues and making them easy to understand” and praising “his strong advocacy skills”; by The National Law Review as a “Go To Thought Leader 2020”; by Acritas as a “Star” in multiple years; by Benchmark Litigation as a National Litigation Star 2021; and by The Legal 500 United States for Antitrust: Civil Litigation/Class Actions.
+Chris’ achievements have received recognition in many legal publications including Chambers, where clients described him as “our primary thought partner – he’s very good at explaining the complex issues and making them easy to understand” and praising “his strong advocacy skills”; by The National Law Review as a “Go To Thought Leader”; by Acritas as a “Star” for multiple years; by Benchmark Litigation as a Litigation Star; and by The Legal 500 United States for Antitrust: Civil Litigation/Class Actions.

 Photo of John R. Ingrassia John R. Ingrassia